wabain/git-fold/README.md

-# git entropy
+# git fold

 A git extension for flexible, convenient change backporting.

-git entropy takes staged changes, finds the commits in which the affected lines originate, and rewrites the branch, amending those commits to incorporate the changes.
+git fold takes staged changes, finds the commits in which the affected lines originate, and rewrites the branch, amending those commits to incorporate the changes.
 This allows changes to be backported without touching the work tree and without the possibility of merge conflicts.